hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

   - Amusing story of the founding of rheology and using the Deborah number to distinguish between solid and fluid.
 - Hershel Markovitz:  The emergence of rheology.
 April, 1968:  pp. 23-30.
   - History of constitutive laws in continuum mechanics and rheology.
+- Russell J. Donnelly:  The discovery of superfluidity.
+July, 1995:  pp. 30-36.
+  - History of early experiments on liquid helium superfluids, from Heike Kamerlingh Onnes to the Toronto group to Pyotr Kapitsa.

 ### Companion pages